Blog

 From the trusted independent care provider to the regional franchise, competition is stiff.
 And that’s a big part of why SEO in care matters.

 If you want your business to be seen and heard above the cacophony of your competitors, you need to Google to love you.
 Why?
-Because word-of-mouth isn’t enough when over three-quarters of people look for services online as their first port of call.
+Because word-of-mouth isn’t enough when over 3-quarters of people look for services online as their first port of call.

 What are the different types of SEO?